vaulttec/isis-script/README.md

 }
 ```

-The following example shows an entity with a property and the corresponding title UI hint:
+The following example (package and imports are omitted for brevity) shows an entity with a property and the corresponding title UI hint:

 ```java
 @DomainObject(objectType = "SIMPLE")